 Ukraine's Civil War

-To understand why "civil war" might be considered an appropriate term, don't just ask yourself whether or not 1000 people have died with 100 on the government side.
+To understand why "civil war" might be considered an appropriate term, don't just ask yourself whether or not the case meets standard definitions by cross-national conflict scholars (which of course it does).
 You might also consider the following three sets of maps.

 The second map shows voter turnout in the October 2014 Parliamentary Election.
 In addition to the obvious missing votes in Crimea and the Donbas Region, results suggest an ongoing crisis of representation in Ukraine's East that will not likely be resolved in a convincing way until the next Parliamentary election in 2019.

 Finally: Consider the following hand-drawn predictive map.
 The map was sketched for me by a prominent Ukrainian intellectual in September of 2014.
 I asked him how he thought his country would be different in thirty years.
 He replied that he did not think his country would exist in thirty years: "[T]here will be three Ukraines."
-I asked him to explain what he meant and, as he drew a map in my notebook (reprinted in Warlords on page 191), his speculation was as follows: At some point in the next few decades, Putin would find some pretense to "come to the defense of Russian-speakers" and seize the entire north shore of the Black Sea, linking up with Transdenistria (Zone B).
-In response to this Galicia and other parts of "Polish Ukraine" would replicate the political strategy of the Slovaks and democratically secede by referendum from the Ukrainian polity, forming a new state in the hopes of acquiring Western security guarantees (Zone A).
-This would leave a landlocked "rump" Ukrainian state, or perhaps a collection of ambiguously-federated city states, providing Russia with strategic depth (Zone C).
+I asked him to explain what he meant and, as he drew a map in my notebook (reprinted in Warlords on page 191), his speculation was as follows: At some point in the next few decades, Putin would find some pretense to "come to the defense of Russian-speakers" and seize the entire north shore of the Black Sea, linking up with Transnistria (Zone B).
+In response to this, Galicia and other parts of "Polish Ukraine" would replicate the political strategy of the Slovaks (or Slovenes) and democratically secede by referendum from the Ukrainian polity, forming a new state in the hopes of acquiring Western security guarantees (Zone A, note the "hard" line, indicating an active hand in the midst of emphasizing the motion).
+This would leave a landlocked rump Ukrainian state, or perhaps a collection of ambiguously-federated city states, providing Russia with strategic depth (Zone C).
+Two decades of research suggests that the transition to an independent Zone C would entail a very high risk of political violence.